§ 1 Scope

 § 7 Compensation

-- Any expenses of the Contractor shall be covered by the payment of the agreed compensation; this shall particularly include any tolls and fuel costs as well as any and all regular services by the Contractor in connection with the transport, especially loading, unloading and the exchange or return of loading equipment.
-Any additional cost incurred by the Contractor for performing Seifert's special instructions shall be reimbursed to the Contractor unless such cost can be attributed to a fault on the part of the Contractor.
+- Any expenses of the Contractor shall be covered by the payment of the agreed compensation; this shall particularly include any tolls and fuel costs as well as any and all regular services by the Contractor in connection with the transport, especially loading and unloading.
+Any additional cost incurred by the Contractor for performing Seifert’s special instructions shall be reimbursed to the Contractor unless such cost can be attributed to a fault on the part of the Contractor.

 § 8 Contractor's liability